Mohammed-Ahmed010/BOOKING-TICKET-APP/README.md

 # BOOKING-TICKET-APP
-a simple booking app with multi threading
+A simple booking app with multi threading functionality